-The nursery pays full regard to DfE guidance 'Keeping Children Safe in Education' 2023, Disqualification under the Childcare Act 2006 and with reference to the 'Position of Trust' offence (Sexual Offences Act 2003).
-We ensure that all appropriate measures are applied in relation to everyone who works in our school who is likely to be perceived by the children as a safe and trustworthy adult.
+The nursery school pays full regard to DfE guidance 'Keeping Children Safe in Education' 2024, Disqualification under the Childcare Act 2006 and with reference to the 'Position of Trust' offence (Sexual Offences Act 2003).
+We ensure that all appropriate measures are applied in relation to everyone who works in the school/college who is likely to be perceived by the children as a safe and trustworthy adult.